snowdrop/k8s-infra/README.md

   EOF
   ```

-3. Create a bash script containing the commands to be executed to install docker and condigure it
+3. Create a bash script containing the commands to be executed to install docker and configure it
   ```
   mkdir vagrant-centos && vagrant-centos